SaifRehman/websig/README.md

 # Introduction
 Websig is P2P Signalling server for WEBRTC built on top of IPFSPubSub and WEBRTC Protocol.
 It is able to create peer to peer webrtc data channels and audio/video conferencing in your frontend applications

+Please 🌟 the Repo if you liked it.
+Thanks !

 # Usuage
 1. Install the library
 ```